Crime and Juvenile Delinquency Division

 - All authors are a graduate student at the time of submission to the graduate student paper competition; therefore, the paper must be student authored or student co-authored.
 The paper may not be co-authored with a faculty member.

-- The paper is not published at the time of submission to the CJDD competition.
+- The paper is not published or accepted for publication at the time of submission.

 - You have not submitted your paper to another SSSP division student paper competition.
 As per SSSP rules, you may only submit your paper to one division student paper competition.